Mentawai Islands Regency: Villages

+Transport

+Inter-island ferries connect all the main islands, primarily calling at the Pokhai wharf near Muara Sigep in the north of Siberut island, and at the Maileppet wharf in Muara Siberut (in the south of Siberut), at Tua Pejat and Siuban (on Sipora island), Pasar Puat and Sikakap (on North Pagai island), and Simakalo (on South Pagai island).
+All these ports are also connected by ferry services, including the Mentawai fast (operating every Tuesday, Thursday, and Saturday to Siberut) and ASDP vessels, which provide weekly services and occasional inter-island transit with the provincial capital of Padang.

+Land connectivity on Siberut remain limited to specific routes.
+In the north of Siberut, a road connects the Pokhai wharf with Sikabaluan.
+In the south, a concrete road links Muntei, Muara Siberut, and the Maileppet wharf.
+Access to the interior villages, such as Madobag and Matotonan, is available via unpaved roads, though the west coast of Siberut is relatively poorly served by roads; inter-island services remain a vital transport alternative for most of the archipelago.

 Tourism

 Surfing

 Macaronis was first discovered in 1980 by pioneer surf discoverers Chris Goodnow, Scott Wakefield, and Tony Fitzpatrick, who originally named the break ‘P-Land’ on their first visit (after Pasangan Bay / Pagai Islands).
 Amazingly, and considering the remote location, P-Land may have been the first wave surfed in the Mentawai Islands.
 Lances Right was discovered a full 10 years later, while Chris, Scott, and Tony continued to keep their discovery a secret.
-They returned in 1981 with friend Tim Annand, and again on a boat trip in the 90’s.
+They returned in 1981 with friend Tim Annand, and again on a boat trip in the 90's.

 The first photos of the surf breaks in the Mentawais area were leaked after a surf trip in 1992 aboard the MV Indies Trader, with professional surfers Ross Clarke-Jones, Tom Carroll, and Martin Potter.
 Ever since then, the Mentawai Islands have been well on the radar of surf travellers around the world.
 At the West of Sumatra, the Mentawai Islands have the most consistent surf breaks in Indonesia making it one of the preferred choices for serious surfers.
 The tropical waters surrounding the islands offer year-round waves up to 15 ft.